helmetjs/helmet/README.md

 - [`X-Powered-By`](#x-powered-by): Info about the web server.
 Removed because it could be used in simple attacks
 - [`X-XSS-Protection`](#x-xss-protection): Legacy header that tries to mitigate [XSS attacks][XSS], but makes things worse, so Helmet disables it

 Each header can be configured.
-For example, here's how you configure the `Content-Security-Policy` header:
+For example, here's how to configure the `Content-Security-Policy` header:

 ```js
 // Configure the Content-Security-Policy header.